dcwalk/notes/README.md

-# CoSocial Technology Operations
+# CoSocial Notes

-"TechOps" - notes and other assets around tech and infrastructure.
+Our main public notes repository.
+Public home page is at https://cosocial.info